 Edit Your Shared Drive

-When making changes to your shared drive, such as updating the name or deleting your drive, you will either use the Shared Drive Manager tool or the Google Drive interface.
+When making changes to your shared drive, such as updating the name or deleting the drive, you will use the ITS Shared Drive Manager tool or the Google Drive interface.
 The table below lists common actions taken on shared drives and where you should go to make the changes.

 Action | Make the change within... |